Home > Recipes > Staples > Turkish Bread (Fladenbrot)

 Caro Jensen

-Traditional Turkish pide bread, also known as Fladenbrot in German, is a round or oval focaccia-like flatbread that's incredibly fluffy and easy to bake.
+Traditional Turkish bread, also known as Fladenbrot in Germany, is a round or oval focaccia-like flatbread that's incredibly fluffy and easy to bake.
 The pillowy texture makes it a great wrapper for kebabs and sandwiches.

 5 from 1 vote